amantha6/Data-Formats-and-Image-preprocessing-in-Medical-Imaging/README.md

 Visualizes the 3D MRI volume.
 ## Outputs
 The notebook includes outputs from DICOM metadata, image visualizations in subplots, and examples of pixel array extractions.
+# Medical Image Preprocessing
+## Project Overview
+This repository contains scripts and notebooks for preprocessing medical imaging data, specifically MRI and CT scans.
+The preprocessing steps covered include normalization, standardization, and visualization of medical images.
+These procedures are crucial for enhancing image analysis, supporting diagnostic activities, and preparing data for machine learning applications.

+## Features
+Normalization: Adjust the data to have a mean of zero and a standard deviation of one.
+Standardization: Scale data to a [0, 1] range based on the minimum and maximum values.
+Visualization: Implement methods to view slices from MRI and CT scans, facilitating a better understanding of underlying anatomical structures.